zuozhenggh/learning-library/data-management-library/security/baseline/unified-auditing/unified-auditing.md

 <br>

 ### Objectives
-You will see how to enable Unified Auditing on your database and see different audit use cases.
+- Enable/Disable Unified Auditing on your database
+- See different auditing use cases

 ### Prerequisites
 This lab assumes you have completed: